razor-network/oracle-node/README.md

 ### Create Job

-Create new jobs using `createJob` command.
+Create new jobs using the `createJob` command.

-_Note: This command is restricted to "Admin Role"_
+_Note: This command is restricted to users with the "Admin Role"_

 razor cli